What are the eligibility criteria?

 Start date: The start date will depend on the unit and manager for each opportunity and will be coordinated between the successful fellow and the host organisation.

-Full-time/part-time: It will depend on the unit/team the fellow is engaging with.
+Full-time/part-time: Engagement will depend on the unit/team the fellow is engaging with.
+Please refer to details below.

-Tasks: There are multiple opportunities available for the successful fellow within IOM:
+Tasks: There are multiple opportunities available for successful fellows within IOM.
+There is one fellowship available per unit.

-1. The migration health unit.
-Tasks may include planning and implementation of migration health activities and coordination and networking with stakeholders and partners, with focus on advocacy and health policy.
+3. Migration Health Unit (MHU): tasks may include supporting research on major public health topics related to migrants in Thailand and main challenges to healthcare access, planning and implementation of migration health activities and coordination and networking with stakeholders and partners, with focus on advocacy and health policy.

 Jubilee Australia - Sydney, Australia

 Location: Mix of Sydney office and remote working.
-The fellow will be able to work from the office for at least one-two days per week throughout their fellowship.
+The fellow will be able to work from the Sydney office for one day (maybe two) per week throughout their fellowship.

 Full-time/part-time: Flexible.